-Intermediate High French has an interdisciplinary and experiential focus, encompassing 45 hours (3 credits).
+Advanced French has an interdisciplinary and experiential focus, encompassing 45 hours

+(3 credits).
 Its main objectives are:

-- To enhance proficiency in spoken French: - To develop strong oral/written comprehension and writing skills; - To employ French confidently and effectively in everyday situations and addressing a broad range of topics;

-• To acquire insight into the role of French language within Moroccan and North African life and culture.
+- To gain advanced proficiency in spoken French; - To explore a variety of media and their specific usage of French; - To employ French confidently and effectively in everyday situations and in reading sophisticated prose in literature and the media; - To acquire insight into the role of French language within Morocco and North African life and culture.